IntersectMBO/plutus/marlowe-playground-client/README.md

 # Now we will build and run the client on localhost
 cd marlowe-playground-client
 # Download javascript dependencies
-yarn
+npm install
 # Install purescript depdendencies
-yarn purs:compile
+npm run purs:compile
 ```

-Then run `yarn run webpack:server` for an auto-reloading dev build on https://localhost:8009
+Then run `npm run webpack:server` for an auto-reloading dev build on https://localhost:8009

 ## Adding dependencies

-* Javascript dependencies are managed with yarn, so add them to [package.json](./package.json)
+* Javascript dependencies are managed with npm, so add them to [package.json](./package.json)
-* purescript dependencies are managed with spago, so add them to [spago.dhall](./spago.dhall)
+* purescript dependencies are managed with psc-package so add them to [psc-package.json](./psc-package.json)
-* spago uses the concept of package sets, so if a particular package is not on the set, or you want to override the version, you can add it to [packages.dhall](./packages.dhall)
+* purescript uses package sets managed by spago so if the package set doesn't contain a dependency you can add it to [packages.dhall](./packages.dhall)

-Whenever you change any of these files you should run `$(nix-build -A dev.scripts.updateClientDeps ../default.nix)/bin/update-client-deps` to make sure they are available to things that build purescript (such as webpack).
-Additionally running this script will make changes to various files that will need to be committed for CI to work.
+Whenever you change `psc-package.json` or `packages.dhall` you need to make sure that all dependencies can still properly be resolved and built.
+You can do so using the `update-client-deps` script:

+- Inside the nix-shell environment: `update-client-deps`
+- Outside of the nix-shell environment (from the client directory): `$(nix-build -A plutus.updateClientDeps ../)/bin/update-client-deps`

+The `update-client-deps` script will generate/update `.nix` files which have to be committed and are required for a successful CI run.

 ## Code formatting